KapaAmana/myFirstRepoKapaMnyemu/README.md

 public class ATM {

 	public static Scanner kbd = new Scanner(System.in);
+	//The checkID method determines if acctNum is a valid account number

 	public static String checkID(String acctNum, String pwd) {
 		String result = "error";
+	//Strings a, b, and c contain the valid account numbers and passwords.

 		String a = "44567-5 mypassword 520.36";
 		String b = "1234567-6 anotherpassword 48.20";